-In that moment, pinned to the bed by Deryn’s eyes, she trembled, a sweet cascade of pleasure cascading through her.
-She knew it would give this new lover everything, leaving no part of herself hidden.
+In that moment, pinned to the bed by Deryn’s eyes, she trembled, a sweet cascade of pleasure surging through her.
+She knew she would give this new lover everything, leaving no part of herself hidden.

 Even if this were a one-time experience, she wouldn’t settle for living with a single regret.
 Sighing, she curled both fingers in her pussy and gathered her own slick, before thrusting them into her mouth.

 The gunmetal grey of false dawn blanketed the room.

 It was the second morning Beryl woke in Deryn’s bed.
 She reached out to check the time on her phone.
 Sunrise was still hours away.
 Deryn huffed a tender breath on the nape of her neck, their arm draped across her stomach.